 In order to get to the other regional airport, Pisa’s Galileo Galilei airport, take a train to Pisa and then the bus to the airport.
 It takes approximately two hours to get from Siena station to the airport.
 The earliest train allows you to arrive at the airport by 7:00 AM.

-If your flight leaves in the morning or early afternoon from Milan or Rome, it is advisable to leave from Siena the day before your departure and spend the night at a hotel in Milan or Rome.
+If your flight leaves in the morning or early afternoon from Milan or Rome, it is advisable to leave from Siena the day before your departure and spend the night in a hotel in Milan or Rome.
 If you leave from Rome you may decide to spend a couple of nights there and visit the city.

-If you decide to take a Trenitalia train to get to Milan or Rome, consider booking your seat and purchasing the ticket well in advance to take advantage of economy fares.
-In that case, purchase only the Freccia ticket from Firenze Santa Maria Novella to Milano Centrale or Roma Termini.
-Do not include in your itinerary the trip from Siena to Florence at this time: regional tickets do not have economy fares and the system may charge you a full price for the entire journey.
+If you decide to take a Trenitalia train or an Italo train to get to Milan or Rome, consider booking your seat and purchasing the ticket well in advance to take advantage of economy fares.
+In that case, purchase only the Freccia or Italo ticket from Firenze Santa Maria Novella to Milano Centrale or Roma Termini.
+Do not include in your itinerary the trip from Siena to Florence at this time; regional tickets do not have economy fares and the system may charge you a full price for the entire journey.
 In any case, traveling on regional trains is very cheap and advance reservation is not needed (and often not possible).